-Lyme Disease UK spokespeople are members of our online patient community and are available for interviews.
+Lyme Disease UK patient ambassadors are members of our Online Community and are available for interviews.

 Please contact firstname.lastname@example.org